-a.
+- a.
 Review Chair, this person will be responsible for organizing the review.
-These duties will consist of:Gathering all required information prior to the meeting and distributing as necessary, Booking the meeting as well as any external personnel, Ensuring there is a record of the meeting and minutes are taken, Ensuring a final report is prepared, as well any action plans, and Ensuring any action plan is communicated out by the other SM members and the action plan is implemented.
+These duties will consist of: - b.
+Gathering all required information prior to the meeting and distributing as necessary, - c.
+Booking the meeting as well as any external personnel, - d.
+Ensuring there is a record of the meeting and minutes are taken, - e.
+Ensuring a final report is prepared, as well any action plans, and - f.
+Ensuring any action plan is communicated out by the other SM members and the action plan is implemented.
+Minute taker- this person will be responsible for maintaining accurate minutes of the meeting. - g.
 Minute taker- this person will be responsible for maintaining accurate minutes of the meeting.
-Frequency of Reviews: